stephanieychou/tictactoe/README.md

-TicTacToe for use as a Slash command to integrate with the Slack platform.
+tictactoe for use as a Slash command to integrate with the Slack platform.